samreenbegum19/Restaurent-html-website/README.md

 # Restaurent-html-website
-Restaurent website by using  html tags.
+Restaurent website by using  html tags and basic css